appium/java-client/README.md

 Depends upon the Selenium Java client library, available [here](http://docs.seleniumhq.org/download/)

+In the process of hosting on the Maven Central Repository, for now you can find the compiled jar in out/artifacts/java_client

 ###Added functions###
 More can be found in the docs, but here's a quick list of features which this project has added to the usual selenium binding.